 Canadian Nuclear Laboratories

-Integral participated in one of Canada’s largest-ever integrated project delivery (IPD) projects for three new ‘conventional’ buildings at the Canadian Nuclear Laboratories (CNL).
+Integral participated in one of Canada’s largest-ever Integrated Project Delivery (IPD) projects for three new ‘conventional’ (non-nuclear) buildings with Canadian Nuclear Laboratories (CNL) located on the Atomic Energy of Canada Limited (AECL) site at the Chalk River Laboratories.
 Conventional means that these buildings will not contain nuclear apparatus or testing.

-The CNL Vision 2026 is a systematic approach to the revitalization of the Chalk River Laboratories (CRL) campus.
-Following a master planning exercise undertaken by HDR Architecture Associates and CNL in 2016, several construction initiatives were identified as the foundation for the future transition of the campus.
+This work is part of a larger revitalization of the Chalk River Laboratories (CRL), funded by AECL, into a more collaborative, modern, and sustainable research campus.
+Following a master planning exercise undertaken by HDR Architecture Associates and CNL in 2016, several construction initiatives were identified as the foundation for the transformation.

 - Support the ongoing efforts on the CRL site to demonstrate reductions in operational carbon emissions